 Our restoration contractors at ServiceMaster EMT are available 24 hours a day to respond to fire damage emergencies in southern California including San Diego County, San Bernardino County, Orange County, and Los Angeles County; Mohave County in Arizona; and all of Nevada.
 Check out our full service area.
 We are licensed and equipped to limit the fire and smoke damage, clean and restore affected materials, remove lingering odors, and rebuild structural damage.

-Related Fire Damage Articles:
+Related Fire Damage Articles and Services: